 Lethal Weapon made Mel Gibson an international star, solidified Danny Glover as one of Hollywood’s most reliable actors, and pioneered the “buddy cop” genre.
 Oh, it’s also one of the funniest, most thrilling and most violent Christmas movies ever!
 The premise is pure Hollywood: two mismatched LAPD detectives team up to solve a crime that proves to be way more than either bargained for.
 You could argue that it hasn’t dated well (Mel Gibson’s hair is laughable), but Lethal Weapon is still fun after all these years.

 Even if you haven’t seen Gremlins, chances are you know the story: impossibly cute creatures called Mogwai turn into havoc-wrecking monsters and terrorize a small town, leaving only a reluctant hero (Zach Gilligan) and his crush (Phoebe Cates) to save the day.
 What does this all have to do with Christmas?
 Not much, but there’s no denying that Gremlins is an original, hilarious and horrifying romp that just happens to take place at Christmas.
-Do yourself a favour and skip the sequel!

 National Lampoon’s Christmas Vacation (1989)

 Scrooged is a hilarious modern-day take on Dickens’ A Christmas Carol, with Bill Murray’s cold-hearted TV-exec, Frank Cross, taking the place of Ebenezer Scrooge.
-Key differences between Scrooged and the original story include: A fired underling who storms his bosses’ office with a shotgun, a ghoulish, martini sipping-version of Jacob Marley, and a trip back to Cross’ childhood courtesy of a crazed, supernatural New York cabbie.
-Scrooged is a black comedy with a heart of gold, and a classic that shouldn’t be missed.
+Key differences between Scrooged and the original story include: A fired underling who storms his boss’s office with a shotgun, a ghoulish, martini sipping-version of Jacob Marley, and a trip back to Cross’ childhood courtesy of a crazed, supernatural New York cabbie.
+Scrooged is a black comedy with a heart of gold, and a holiday classic that shouldn’t be missed.